-for Chinese and English mixed string concatenation, the Aqi CMS'saddThe filter is designed to be very robust, it can identify and handle content with different character sets very well, and it will not easily encounter the problem of Garbled Text as some old systems do.The system has already optimized the handling of strings at the low level, ensuring that during concatenation, whether it is Chinese characters or English letters, they can maintain their original encoding and display.addThe filter will concatenate Chinese and English strings, and the output result is usually natural and smooth, completely readable, without worrying about the trouble caused by encoding issues, and will not lead to template rendering errors.
+For the concatenation of Chinese and English mixed strings, Anqi CMS'saddThe filter is designed to be very robust, it can well identify and handle content of different character sets, and it will not easily appear as garbled text problems like some old systems.The system has fully optimized the string processing at the bottom level, ensuring that during concatenation, both Chinese characters and English letters can maintain their original encoding and display.Therefore, when you useaddThe filter will typically produce a natural and readable output when combining Chinese and English strings, without any concerns about encoding issues or template rendering errors.

-Let's look at several simple examplesaddThe filter works like this.
-Suppose we have a Chinese brand name “安企” and an English abbreviation “CMS”, and we want to concatenate them together:
+Let's look at a few simple examples to seeaddHow does the filter work.
+Suppose we have a Chinese brand name "AnQi" and an English abbreviation "CMS", and we want to concatenate them:

 {{ "安企"|add:"CMS" }}

-This code's output will be 'AnQi CMS', which fully meets our expectations and has no garbled characters.
+This code's output will be 'AnQi CMS', which fully meets our expectations and there is no garbled text.

 For example, we want to concatenate the brand name with a numeric version number: